minibolt-guide/minibolt/guide/system/operating-system.md

 ## Start your PC

 * Safely eject the pen drive from your regular computer
-* Connect it to your MiniBolt node (PC)
+* Connect it to your selected PC to the MiniBolt node
-* Attach screen, keyboard and Ethernet wire (not case for Wifi connection) to the PC and start the PC
+* Attach a screen, a keyboard and the Ethernet wire (not case for Wifi connection) to the PC and start it
-* Press the key fastly to enter to BIOS setup or directly to the boot menu to select the pen drive as the boot device (normally press F9, Esc, F12, or Supr keys)
+* Press the key fastly to enter to BIOS setup or directly to the boot menu to select the pen drive as the boot device (normally F9, Esc, F12, or Supr keys)

 ## Ubuntu Server installation